 The best part of your job?

-Flying all the different routes and getting a birds eye view of some of the world’s most stunning landmarks and sites like the palace of Verailles which gives you a whole different perspective.
+Flying all the different routes and getting a birds eye view of some of the world’s most stunning landmarks and sites like the Palace of Versailles which gives you a whole different perspective.

 Also, I get to fly organs for life or death situations, which is great that I can help in saving someone’s life or making it better.